irisfofs/jekyll-rp_logs/README.md

 again too.
 This will overwrite any changes you've made to the default SCSS, includes and index files. `_custom-vars.scss` and `_custom-rules.scss` won't be affected.

 ## Usage

-### Making a new site

-To get started with a new site, create a fresh build directory that will be used to hold the Jekyll input files.
-Here, all of your raw logs, styling, and templates will be stored.

-In this directory, create a file named `Rakefile` and require the gem to get access to its exposed tasks like so:

-	echo require 'jekyll/rp_logs' > Rakefile

-To set up a Jekyll site skeleton in the current directory, execute:

-	rake rp_logs:new

-This will pull in all the necessary files (SASS, `_includes`, default config, etc) for Jekyll to build the site.

-*Important:* To allow Jekyll to actually use the plugin, create a Gemfile as specified above in the [Bundler](#bundler-recommended) section and place it into the build directory.

-Edit `_config.yml` and fill in the needed info for your setup.

-**Warning:** Don't tell Jekyll to output to a directory that has anything useful in it -- it deletes anything in the `destination` directory whenever you build the site.

-Now you should be ready to build!

 ### Adding RPs
 Dump all of the raw logs into the `_rps/` directory of the site.